The pension drawdown tax rules

 |Single withdrawal of||Tax deducted||Payment to you|

-If you are a PensionBee customer then you will be placed on an emergency tax code, and you should settle any remaining underpaid or overpaid tax directly with HMRC.
+If you are a PensionBee customer then you will be placed on an emergency tax code until your individual tax code is received from HMRC directly.
+Please note, individual tax codes provided by HMRC can also be on an emergency tax basis and you should settle any remaining underpaid or overpaid tax directly with HMRC.

 Drawdown with PensionBee